WATCH | Cyril Ramaphosa visits grieving EC families

 Ramaphosa said the country had reached a “watershed moment” and a “turning point” on gender-based violence.

 Mwetyana, 20, was allegedly killed by a post office worker in Clarement, Cape Town last week.

-Angelique Clark-Abrahams, 25, was allegedly raped and killed by a man close to her while her son, 6, was in the house in Brookville, East London on Tuesday.
+Angelique Clarke-Abrahams, 25, was allegedly raped and killed by a man close to her while her son, 6, was in the house in Brookville, East London on Tuesday.

 On September 6 2019, President Cyril Ramaphosa paid his respects to the East London families of three women killed tragically in the last week where gender-based violence in South Africa has been in the spotlight. #aminext #metoo

 Leighandre ‘Baby Lee’ Jegels was allegedly shot and killed by her policeman boyfriend.
 Baby Lee, a professional boxer, had been travelling with her mother to a gym in Mdantsane last Friday.